waylonflinn/bneighbors/README.md

 # bneighbors
-Similarity using bcolz (with bdot)
+Similarity using bcolz (with bvec)